jaganduraisamy/RestAssured-BDD-Java/README.md

 # RestAssured-BDD-Java
 # Objective :
-To develop a simple framework which should support to develop automation test scripts for API services in Java.
-This framework has been designed to support Gherkin / BDD language using Cucumber.
+Devloped a simple framework which should support to develop automation test scripts for API services in Java.

 # Tools / libraries used :